ProvableHQ/leo/CONTRIBUTING.md

 - Ensure that your branch is forked from the current [testnet3](https://github.com/AleoHQ/leo/tree/testnet3) branch.
 - Fill out the provided markdown template for the feature or proposal.
 Be sure to link the pull request to any issues by using keywords.
 For example: "closes #130".
-- Run `cargo fmt` before you commit, we use the `nightly` version of `rustfmt` to format the code, so you'll need to have the `nightly` toolchain installed on your machine.
-There's a [git hook](https://git-scm.com/docs/githooks) that ensures proper formatting before any commits can be made, and [`.rustfmt.toml`](https://github.com/AleoHQ/Leo/blob/testnet3/.rustfmt.toml) specifies some of the formatting conventions.
+- Run `cargo fmt` before you commit; we use the `nightly` version of `rustfmt` to format the code, so you'll need to have the `nightly` toolchain installed on your machine; There's a [git hook](https://git-scm.com/docs/githooks) that ensures proper formatting before any commits can be made, and [`.rustfmt.toml`](https://github.com/AleoHQ/Leo/blob/testnet3/.rustfmt.toml) specifies some of the formatting conventions.
 - Run `cargo clippy` to ensure that popular correctness and performance pitfalls are avoided.

 ## Style